USEPA/WNTR/documentation/gis.rst

    Note that **shapely** is installed with geopandas.

 The following examples use a water network generated from Net1.inp.
-The snap and intersect examples also used geospatial data stored in the `examples/data <https://github.com/USEPA/WNTR/blob/main/examples/data>`_ directory.
+The snap and intersect examples also use additional GIS data stored in the `examples/data <https://github.com/USEPA/WNTR/blob/main/examples/data>`_ directory.

 .. doctest::